nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 **NOTE**: The PAKE authentication allows to attach any payload, which enables the app to extend the process with additional meta data as required.

-A later authentication process (as seen from the client):
+A later authentication process (as seen from the client; may be uni- directional):

 - Send the clients public PFS key
 - Start encryption using the servers public key and a private PFS key of the